ADNANLH/labs/lab-github/README.md

-# this is a lab for gihub
+# this is a lab for github